Buenos Aires Underground: Ghost stations

 There are four ghost stations on the Buenos Aires Underground, two on Line A and two on Line E. The Line A stations – Pasco Sur and Alberti Norte – were closed in 1953 since stations in that part of the line were grouped very closely together and having fewer stops improved the line's frequency.
 Pasco Sur remains in very good condition, while Alberti Norte was converted into an electrical substation.

 The Line E stations were closed in 1966, after the line was re-routed from Constitución railway station (where it connected with Line C) closer to the centre of the city, leaving the San José vieja and Constitución stations out of the network, a move which tripled traffic on the line.
 The two stations have subsequently been used as workshops and storage areas.

 At one point it was considered that the two former Line E stations and tunnels should be used for Line F since the line's southern terminus would be there and that part of the route would be roughly similar to the old Line E. However, it was eventually decided that the line should use new tunnels in that section due to its sharp curves.

 Expansion plans

-There have been several plans to expand the Underground system as a whole.
+There have been several plans to expand the Underground system.
 The Underground's routes are said to spread out like "branches of a tree" from the Plaza de Mayo, something Miguel Delibes described as "restrictive".
-Current expansion efforts seek to address those restrictions by creating more north–south lines and moving termini away from the city centre.
-The current expansion plan was approved in the year 2000 under Law 670 and has seen the creation of Line H, as well as the extensions of Line A and Line B westwards.
-However, in 2015 an alternative plan has been proposed which would make numerous amendments to the Law 670 plan.
+Current expansion efforts seek to not necessarily go through Plaza de Mayo by creating more north–south lines and moving termini away from the city centre.
+An expansion plan was approved in the year 2000 under Law 670 and has seen the creation of Line H, as well as the extensions of Line A and Line B westwards.
+In 2015, an alternative plan has been proposed which would make numerous amendments to the Law 670 plan.
+As of 2024, no new stations have been added to the network since 2019, and both the 2000 and 2015 expansion plans remain incomplete.